-If it is necessary to refer an incident to the police, this will be done through the safer schools' officer or dialing 101].
+If it is necessary to refer an incident to the police, this will be done through the Dorset Safer Schools and Community Team.

 Recording incidents

 All incidents of sharing of nudes and semi-nudes, and the decisions made in responding to them, will be recorded.
 The record-keeping arrangements set out in section 14 of this policy also apply to recording these incidents.